 - Understanding the main units of measurement, for resource and economic evaluations

 - Pathways from feedstock to biogas, in particular anaerobic digestion and landfill gas: the basic chemistry of the processes

 - Comparing and contrasting biogas with natural gas and with other biomass products (including “syngas” and other products derived through gasification)

 - The impact of different conditions on the chemical composition, energy content and utility of biogas products

 Biogas Production, Collection and Conversion Technologies and Facilities

-- The basics of biogas conversion technologies, plants and supply chains.
+- The basics of biogas conversion technologies and supply chains.